deanna-stover/coursesCNU/2020/engl350fall2020/grant.md

 ## Environmental Scan and Bibliography - Peer Review Friday, November 13th

-You will write **a 1-page Environmental Scan (single-spaced) and a 1-page bibliography (double-spaced and formatted according to MLA).**
+You will write **a 1-page Environmental Scan (single-spaced) and a 2-3 page bibliography (double-spaced and formatted according to MLA).**

 Remember, an Environmental Scan does **NOT** describe your project's effect on the environment, but rather the state of the field.
 Your Environmental scan should answer two questions: What projects and scholarship exist that are similar to yours?
 And how is yours different?